basepr1me/OpenBSD-ShredDisk/README.md

 OpenBSD Disk Shredder

-The shreddisk utility is an efficient and simple, NIST compliant disk shredder tool.
+The shreddisk utility is an efficient and simple, NIST compliant disk shredder console tool.
 You decide how many times to write to the disk and whether to write NULL, 0, or random data.
+Set it and forget it.

 Usage
 -----